avila/mat2tex/README.md

 With this in mind, the idea of this package is to export only the table body to a **.tex** file and this file should be included within the table in the LaTeX project.
 So, as soon as the **.tex** file is updated (or uploaded to overleaf.
-By the way, if you don't have an accound on [overleaf](https://www.overleaf.com), go there and make one, I'll wait here...)
+By the way, if you don't have an account on [overleaf](https://www.overleaf.com), go there and make one, I'll wait here...)
 Where were we?
 Tables... yes... as soon as they are updated, the LaTeX project will be compiled with the new information, no need to manually touch the